rrwick/Filtlong/README.md

 ## Example commands (detailed)

 These examples use a 1.3 Gbp read set that's part of a [barcoded 1D MinION run](https://github.com/rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing).
 I assessed read quality by aligning the reads to a completed assembly using [minimap2](https://github.com/lh3/minimap2).

-Here is what the read length and identity distribution looks like before running Filtlong:
+Here's what the read length and identity distribution looks like before running Filtlong:
 <p align="center"><img src="misc/example_commands_0_unfiltered.png" alt="unfiltered" width="400"></p>
+The read N50 length is 24,088 bp (i.e. half the bases are in a read 24,088 bp long or longer).
+The read N50 identity is 85.61% (i.e. half the bases are in a read with 85.61% identity or better).

 ### Without an external reference